Six members of staff caught abusing vulnerable residents at a care home by an undercover journalist have been jailed.

 On one shocking occasion three support workers forcibly held down a resident while a nurse forced paracetamol into her mouth.

-Judge Ford praised Mr Casey for the "unpleasant task" of collecting the evidence of the abuses.
+Judge Ford praised the reporter for the "unpleasant task" of collecting the evidence of the abuses.

 A serious case review published in August criticised Darlington-based Castlebeck Ltd, which owned the hospital, for putting profits before humanity.